scylladb/scylla-monitoring/docs/source/troubleshooting/monitor-troubleshoot.rst

    Avoid running Docker containers as root.

 The preferred way of running the container is using a non root user.
-See the `monitoring`_ Docker post-installation section.
+See the :ref:`monitoring <docker-post-installation>` Docker post-installation section.

-.. _`monitoring`: ../monitoring-stack#docker-post-installation

 If a container failed to start because of a permission problem, make sure